jackhatedance/my-english-reading-assistant/web-store/en-default/description.md

 ### Long Description

-English beginners often struggle with reading English texts due to a limited vocabulary, constantly having to look up words in a dictionary, which disrupts the reading flow and makes it difficult to persevere.
-This software automatically provides definitions for unfamiliar words, improving the reading experience and making English reading smoother.
-It allows readers to enjoy the content of the articles and improve their English skills unconsciously.
+English beginners often struggle with reading English due to a limited vocabulary, constantly having to consult dictionaries, which disrupts the reading flow and makes it difficult to persevere.
+This software automatically identifies unfamiliar words (based on a personal vocabulary list) and displays concise definitions above them.
+It improves the reading experience, making English reading smoother, allowing readers to enjoy the content of the articles, and subtly improving their English skills.

 Main functions include:
 1. Initialization/import/export of personal vocabulary list.